Lease to Locals Wood River Valley

 7) Move-in Confirmation:

-After we have received your completed DocuSign, our final step is to verify that your tenants have moved in (via text, phone, or email).
+After we have received your completed Property Owner Application, our final step is to verify that your tenants have moved in (via text, phone, or email).
 If the lease has not yet started, we will contact tenants on the first day of the lease.

 8) Application Submission: